DinoChiesa/Apigee-CustomPolicy-AesCrypto/README.md

 Here's what will happen with this configuration:

 * The action tells the policy to encrypt
-* No source property is specified, therefore this policy configuration will encrypt the message.content.
+* No `source` property is specified in the configuration, therefore the policy will encrypt the message.content.
-* Specifying the passphrase means that a key and IV will be derived using PBKDF2.
+* Specifying the `passphrase` tells the policy to derive  a key and IV from the passphrase using PBKDF2.
-* The PBKDF2 will use 65000 and VarietyIsTheSpiceOfLife for pbkdf2-iterations and salt.
+* The PBKDF2 logic will use 65000 and VarietyIsTheSpiceOfLife for pbkdf2-iterations and salt.
+The Salt will be the bytes resulting from UTF-8 encoding the salt string.
 Only the first 128 bits of salt are used!
 * a key-strength of 256 bits will be used.
 * The AES mode will be CFB.
-* There is no padding specified, so PKCS5Padding is used.
+* There is no padding specified, so the policy uses PKCS5Padding.
-* The resulting ciphertext byte array is encoded into a string via base64.
+* The policy encodes resulting ciphertext byte array into a string via base64.
+* Because there is no `output` property specified, the callout places the result by default into the variable `crypto_output`.

 ## Example: 256-bit AES(CFB) Encryption with a Passphrase, and a specific IV